laskaux/laskaux.github.io/_posts/2020-03-28-revolution-prelude.md

 ---
 layout: post

-title: In the Name of Liberté&colon;&nbsp; I. From Versailles to Bastille
+title: In the Name of <em>Liberté</em>&colon;&nbsp; I. From Versailles to Bastille

-subtitle: “Non, sire, c’est une révolution!”
+subtitle: “Non, sire, c’est une révolution”

-excerpt: Introduction—Coronation of Louis XVI—Royal family in 1788—Summoning the Estates-General of 1789—Elections—Opening of the Estates-General—Tennis Court Oath—<em>Séance royale</em> of 23 June—Riots of 12 July—Storming of the Bastille  <br />
+excerpt: Introduction—Royal family in 1788—Summoning the Estates-General of 1789—Elections—Opening of the Estates-General—Tennis Court Oath—<em>Séance royale</em> of 23 June—Riots of 12 July—Storming of the Bastille  <br />

 tags: film
 ---

 [//]: # "Comment"

-Introduction—Coronation of Louis XVI—Royal family in 1788—Summoning the Estates-General of 1789—Elections—Opening of the Estates-General—Tennis Court Oath—<em>Séance royale</em> of 23 June—Riots of 12 July—Storming of the Bastille  <br /><br />
+>Il n’y a rien de plus propre à rappeler les philosophes et les hommes d’État à la modestie que l’histoire de notre Révolution ; car il n’y eut jamais d’événements plus grands, conduits de plus loin, mieux préparés et moins prévus.
+>
+>[Philosophers and statesmen may learn a valuable lesson of modesty from the history of our Revolution, for there never were events greater, better prepared, longer matured, and yet so little foreseen.]
+ > <p align="right">—Alexis de Tocqueville, <em>L'Ancien Régime et la Révolution</em> (1856)

 ----

-#### Introduction: A companion to _La Révolution française_ (1989 film)
+#### <br />Introduction: A companion to _La Révolution française_ (1989 film)

 Below is an event-by-event breakdown in the chronological order. **Historical figures** are in bold text at their first appearances, with their corresponding (cast members) in parentheses. <br /><br />